mikeshyway/Network-Traffic-Analysis-with-Wireshark/README.md

 # 🕵️‍♂️ Network Traffic Analysis with Wireshark

-Welcome to the **Network Traffic Analysis with Wireshark** repository! 🎉 This project demonstrates practical **network traffic capture, protocol analysis, and troubleshooting** using Wireshark.
+Welcome to the **Network Traffic Analysis with Wireshark** repository! 🎉 This project demonstrates practical **network traffic capture and protocol analysis** using Wireshark.
 It highlights our team's ability to **apply theory into practice**, investigate vulnerabilities, and present findings with evidence.

 ### [🎥 Watch This Demostration Video](https://youtu.be/-zOpCeAN_Eo)